robinssq/api-docs/docs/exclusiveclickmate.rst

      - Description

    * - best_effort_cpc
-     - string
+     - float
-     - Point in time prediction of the CPC for the merchant publisher pairing.
+     - Point in time prediction of the CPC for the merchant publisher pairing in USD

    * - product_url
      - string
-     - The :ref:`ClickMate <clickmate_overview>` URL which monetizes the retrieved product.
+     - The :ref:`ClickMate <clickmate_overview>` URL which monetizes the retrieved product

    * - product_information